Important information - the value of investments and the income from them, can go down as well as up, so you may get back less than you invest.

 The coupon is what the borrower pays you while you own the bond.
 It doesn't go up and down which is why bonds are referred to as a fixed-income asset class.

-The yield goes up and down over the bond’s lifetime because it represents the relationship between the fixed coupon and the variable price of the bond (which goes up and down).
+A bond’s yield changes over time because it reflects the relationship between its fixed coupon and changing market price.
 This income is paid out at intervals, for example quarterly or annually.

 The value of the bond is what you’ll receive when you sell it.
 If you sell it at maturity, you’ll get the same amount that you paid for it (the borrower is simply settling its IOU).
 If you want to sell the bond before it matures, its value (the price someone else will pay for it) is worked out by a mix of the value of the debt to be repaid, the interest it pays each year, the number of years until maturity and how risky the debt is.